chrisgrieser/shimmering-focus/README.md

 **Minimalistic**
 - Removes as much clutter as possible – the theme is intended for users mainly using keyboard shortcuts and/or the command palette.
-- Statusbar and headerbar become visible when hovering
+- Status bar, header bar, and collapse icons become visible when hovering
 - Hides close button in the settings menu.
 Use `Esc` or click outside the menu area to leave the menu.
 - The settings can still be accessed via `cmd + ,` or `ctrl + ,`.
 - You can permanently re-enable all hidden elements by using the [Style Settings Plugin](https://github.com/mgmeyers/obsidian-style-settings/).